NathanLouis90/line-following-robot-esp-stm32-pixy/README.md

 9. Repeat steps 1 to 5 until the website is successfully set up

 ## Website Communication State Machine Logic
-Once the website is successfully set up, it will allow the user to toggle the LEDs or display the information parsed by the Pixy.
-CIPSEND is a command used to send data over a TCP connection.
-CIPCLOSE is a command used to close a connection.
+On a high level, the ESP WiFi Module will act as a server, and the user who keyed in the IP address on their gadget will act as the client.
+Once the website is successfully set up, the user can toggle the LEDs or display the information parsed by the Pixy.
+The client will send a bunch of GET Requests (when they press on the website) to the ESP, which will respond.
+Moreover, the ESP can send several AT Commands.
+An example is CIPSEND, a command to send data over a TCP connection, or CIPCLOSE, a command to close a connection.

 ![Website Communication State Machine drawio](https://github.com/user-attachments/assets/33845167-40ff-4a35-b497-2126a1ae71bb)